 - Provide information on victim’s compensation programs in the U.S.

 - Provide an emergency loan for repatriation to the United States and/or limited medical support in cases of destitution

 - Help you find accommodation and arrange flights home

 Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.

 For further information:

-- Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
+- Enroll in the Smart Traveler Enrollment Program (STEP) to receive alerts and make it easier to locate you in an emergency.

-- Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
+- Call us in Washington at 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
 Eastern Standard Time, Monday through Friday (except U.S. federal holidays).